frijo12/SCM-Starter/README.md

-Certainly, here's a rephrased version of the README:

----

 # Starter Next/Hardhat Project

 This project provides a starter template for a Next.js front-end integrated with a Hardhat Ethereum development environment.
 It includes a basic smart contract written in Solidity and a React-based front-end that interacts with the Ethereum blockchain using ethers.js.